Reviews You Can Rely On

 Range

-Using a speed of around 12 mph, we started each board with a full charge and then ran them on flat ground with the same rider until they could go no further.
-The Hiboy S22 made it 10.5 miles before completely stopping, though the last bit was so slow that we feel approximately 10.1 miles would be a more accurate effective range.
+Starting from a full charge and going 12 mph, the Hiboy S22 made it 10.5 miles before completely stopping, though the last bit was so slow that we feel approximately 10.1 miles would be a more accurate effective range.

-These results are with an adult male testing all the boards, so you might get a longer range if you are on the more petite side.
+These results are with an adult male testing all the boards, so you might get a longer range if you are more petite.
 This skateboard has a claimed charge time of around 2 hours, though we timed it at closer to three hours to completely recharge.
 However, 3 hours is about average for these products in our experience.

 hiboy s22 - unfortunately, we didn't find this board gave the best ride on less...